TRAINING LEGS WITH KNEE PAIN

 If you’d like to train your legs and every other muscle group intensely and safely, check out our ATHLEAN-X Training Programs.
 Start training like an athlete and build explosive muscle from head to toe.

-- If you’ve stopped training legs because of knee pain, that’s a huge mistake!
+- If you’ve stopped training legs because of knee joint pain or bad knees, that’s a huge mistake!
 It is possible to get a killer leg workout without causing additional damage to the knees.

-- When training legs with knee issues, it’s important to keep the exercises closed-chain and functional.
+- When doing lower-body exercises with knee issues, it’s important to keep the exercises closed-chain and functional.
 You still need to incorporate athletic movements and you can still overload the legs.

-- Great care needs to be taken in choosing the right movements that decrease stress and strain on the knees.
+- Great care needs to be taken in choosing the right exercise program that decreases stress and strain on the knees.
 Many of the most common leg exercises can strain the knees and ultimately cause chronic pain.